T&T x Vox AC15

 • Custom made gold metal vents to replace stock plastic/black.

-Our next AC15 is ready to have the T&T treatment so let us know if it’s something you’re intrested in, or if you have an AC15 that you’d like us to upgrade.
+We have another AC15 in stock, ready to have the T&T treatment, so let us know if it’s something you’re intrested in, or if you have an AC15 that you’d like us to upgrade.

 * Footswitchable control in development.
 Once ready, we’ll happily retro-fit this for no extra cost.